915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 `UpperCamelCase` for classes and `lowercase_with_underscores` for functions and methods.
 Always use `self` as the name for the first method argument (see [A First Look at Classes](classes.html#tut-firstclasses) for more on classes and methods).
-* Donât use fancy encodings if your code is meant to be used in international environments.
-Pythonâs default, UTF\-8, or even plain ASCII work best in any case.
+* Don’t use fancy encodings if your code is meant to be used in international environments.
+Python’s default, UTF\-8, or even plain ASCII work best in any case.
-* Likewise, donât use non\-ASCII characters in identifiers if there is only the slightest chance people speaking a different language will read or maintain the code.
+* Likewise, don’t use non\-ASCII characters in identifiers if there is only the slightest chance people speaking a different language will read or maintain the code.